Student Evaluations Consultation

 As in all of our consults, any information shared between you and CFT staff is completely confidential, so as to allow the most free and open consultation possible.

 In short, no. Because all of our consultations are confidential, we do not communicate about your teaching with anyone.
 This independence from the formal processes of review, promotion, and tenure is part of our charge as a center and fundamental to the ethics and effectiveness of our consultations.

-That said, through this and other consultations we offer – including those on preparing for professional review – we will help you to analyze and reflect upon your teaching in ways that should help you to develop a thorough and thoughtful evaluation of your own teaching.
+That said, we will help you to analyze and reflect upon your teaching in ways that should help you to develop a thorough and thoughtful evaluation of your own teaching.
 This may include reviewing and discussing self-evaluative statements on teaching.

-If you would like your department, program or school to have some evidence of your participation in CFT consults (or other programs), we are happy to provide you with a Certificate of Participation to share with them.
-The Certificate merely states that you participated in CFT consultations (or other programs) for a specific period, but will not discuss their content or results.
+If you would like your department, program, or school to have some evidence of your participation in CFT consultations or other programs, we are happy to provide you with a Certificate of Participation to share with them.
+The Certificate merely states that you participated in CFT consultations or other programs for a specific period, but will not discuss their content or results.

 Any faculty member, graduate student, or post-doc teaching at Vanderbilt can request a student evaluation consultation.
 This is a free service the CFT provides to the Vanderbilt teaching community.
 For general information, see our teaching guide on Student Evaluations.

-To arrange a student evaluation consultation, simply call the CFT at 322-7290 or email our administrative assistant, Juliet Traub, at least a week in advance.
-Julie will schedule the consultation with one of our consultants.
-At that time, it may be helpful to contact your consultant with any information you care to share you’re your evaluations and any outstanding concerns you may have.
+To arrange a student evaluation consultation, call the CFT at 615-322-7290 or email our administrative assistant, Juliet Traub, at least a week in advance.
+Juliet will schedule the consultation with one of our consultants.
+At that time, it may be helpful to contact your consultant with any information you care to share about your evaluations and any outstanding concerns you may have.